 Quality grades of the cut

-- Ideal grinding (optimum proportion ratios ensure maximum brilliance)
+- Ideal cut (optimum proportion ratios ensure maximum brilliance)

 - Very good (Excellent proportions and brilliance, hardly any external features)